angular/angular/aio/content/guide/http.md

 as happens in the `search()` method.

-Rather than forward every `searchText` value directly to the injected `PackageSearchService`, the code in `ngOnInit()` pipes search values through three operators, so that a search value reaches the service only if it's a new value and the user has stopped typing.
+Rather than forward every `searchText` value directly to the injected `PackageSearchService`, the code in `ngOnInit()` pipes search values through three operators, so that a search value reaches the service only if it's a new value and the user stopped typing.

 * `debounceTime(500)`⁠—Wait for the user to stop typing (1/2 second in this case).